DoganM95/Ovpn-To-Proxy-Adapter/README.md

 - If many proxies need to be created at once, also copy `ovpn_list`
   - Delete unneeded lines (proxies), remaining lines will be created
 - Keep username and password handy for [expressvpn.com](https://www.expressvpn.com/setup#manual)
+- Optionally create a fresh list of servers using [this guide](https://github.com/DoganM95/Expressvpn-Proxy-Adapter/blob/master/regex.md)

 ## Usage